ryank22/ryank22.github.io/essays/Reflecting-on-Javascript.md

 -----
 layout: essay

 type: essay

 published: true

 title: Reflecting on Javascript

 date: 2018-01-19

 labels:
  -Software engineering
  -Learning process

- summary: My technical essay on my reflections with coding in Javascript.
+ summary: My technical essay on my reflections with coding in Javascript and other course related topics.
 -----

 Ever since I began learning how to code, my feelings were unclear as what to expect from each language and the difficulty it would be